 Reimagining real estate investments to close the racial wealth gap

-Jennifer, who is now a mother of four and working to ensure a better life for her family, is pushing against institutional racism that has long created barriers for communities of color to invest in real estate through the Community Investment Trust (CIT), a Mercy Corps program.
+Jennifer, who is now a mother of four and working to ensure a better life for her family, is pushing against institutional racism that has long created barriers for communities of colour to invest in real estate through the Community Investment Trust (CIT), a Mercy Corps programme.

-By building wealth where they live, immigrants have a tangible space to point and say they’ve invested in their own neighborhood no matter how new they are to the area.
+By building wealth where they live, immigrants have a tangible space to point and say they’ve invested in their own neighbourhood no matter how new they are to the area.
 “There is a feeling of belonging as to be part of the community, to be part of the city of Portland.
 Their city.”
 Yonas said.
-CIT’s unique approach pays dividends in the community by stabilizing neighborhoods, spurring improvements in social conditions, and strengthening civic engagement.
+CIT’s unique approach pays dividends in the community by stabilising neighbourhoods, spurring improvements in social conditions, and strengthening civic engagement.
 68% of investors in the Portland project report that they engaged in local activism and voted for the first time.

 From Jennifer’s involvement as a participant investor to becoming a facilitator, she’s seen the impact of how one’s mindset can change by receiving an opportunity to invest.
 “It has opened the door for motivation and confidence to be able to have conversations with my neighbours because there is something that we reach or attain together,” Jennifer said.
 Through her work with CIT, Jennifer was inspired to start her own business more than a year ago.
 As a consultant, she works primarily with community organisations to reach underserved populations and helps BIPOC-owned small businesses take their operations to the next level.
 She taps into what she learned along the way to help underserved people and organisations gain access and resources—building wealth, building community.